Mary Ann Pollar

-Pollar’s bilingualism and natural hair and African dress were certainly exceptional, but it was her finesse in dealing with people that set her apart.
+Pollar’s bilingualism and natural hair and bright dresses were certainly exceptional, but it was her finesse in dealing with people that set her apart.
 Nevertheless, the task of securing venues for her shows became increasingly difficult as more assertive white male concert promoters began taking over the area.

 “Mary Ann could walk through and do whatever she wanted to do.
 She’d put somebody in their place if she had to.
 And if not, her presence, her manner and her capabilities spoke for themselves.”

 — Electra Price